Updated May 13, 2020

 2. Set a budget before you shop

-Another major benefit of applying for a car loan before you head to the dealership is creating a realistic budget before you shop.
+Another benefit of applying for a car loan beforehand is the ability to set a realistic budget before you shop.
 It’s easy to be wowed by a car outside your price range if you don’t set a budget ahead of time.
-Having a preapproved loan offer for the amount you want to spend can keep you on track.
+Having a preapproved loan offer can keep you on track.

 3. No haggling or dealership tricks

-Many car salesmen focus on getting you to spend as much as possible, and they use your ideal monthly payment to push the limits.
-The problem is, many dealerships will extend your car loan up to 72 or even 84 months.
-This could leave you spending more than you planned.
+Many car sellers focus on getting you to spend as much as possible, and they use your ideal monthly payment to push the limits.

 Let’s say you want to spend $10,000 on a used car.
-You head to the dealership without a preapproved loan offer, and your sales guy asks you what monthly payment you can afford.
+You begin to shop without a preapproved loan offer, and the sales agent asks you what monthly payment you can afford.
 You tell him $300 per month — the amount of your old car payment.

 All of a sudden, the salesperson is showing you cars in the $20,000 range.
 Why?
 Because, if you took out a 72-month auto loan for $20,000, your monthly payment would only be $317.48 at 4.5% APR.